Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 There are two forms of break expressions:

-- A simple break expression, specified using the `break` keyword, which break-jumps to the innermost loop statement in the current scope;
+- A simple break expression, specified using the non-labeled `break` keyword, which break-jumps to the innermost [loop statement][Loop statements] in the current scope;
 - A labeled break expression, denoted `break@Loop`, where `Loop` is a label of a labeled loop statement `L`, which break-jumps to the loop `L`.

-If a break expression is used in the context of a lambda literal which refers to any loop scope outside this lambda literal, it is disallowed and should result in a compile-time error.
+A break expression which refers to a loop scope outside one or more containing [function literals][Function literals] is called *non-local*.
+It is allowed only if every function literal whose boundary it crosses is [*inlined*][Inlining]; otherwise it is a compile-time error.

+> Note: non-local break expressions are supported since Kotlin 2.2.